LoftLabs-Experiments/test-release-oss/README.md

 # Test Release OSS

 A dummy test application for testing GitHub workflows and CI/CD pipelines.
-This project is designed to replicate the workflow structure of [vcluster](https://github.com/loft-sh/vcluster) for testing purposes.
+This project is designed to test complex CI/CD workflows in a controlled environment.

 ## Overview